 The strawberry is a rather sweet fruit.
-One feels in its taste a slight acidic note nevertheless, which must be taken into account to associate it with the wine.
-It will also depend on its preparation.
-The tart or pie probably deserves a sweet red wine.
+One feels in its taste a light acidic note nevertheless, which it is necessary to take into account to associate it with the wine.
+Everything will also depend on its preparation.
+The tart or tartelette or tart probably deserves a sweet red wine.
 Its sugar and fruit will support the cream and the taste of the fruit.
-Plain strawberries can be accompanied by a sweet, pink sparkling wine.
-The effervescence will slice the acidity and the fruit will come out perfectly even though some people are not in favour of bubbles at the end of the meal.
+Plain strawberries can be accompanied by a sweet, sparkling rosé wine.
+The effervescence will slice the acidity and the fruit will come out perfectly although some people are not in favour of bubbles at the end of the meal.
 A good compromise for several types of preparation can come from a sparkling red wine.
-Sweet, slightly sparkling and fruity it combines all the advantages of a dish like strawberries.
+Sweet, slightly sparkling and fruity, it combines all the advantages of a dish like strawberries.

-You can therefore opt for an appellation such as Maury, whose sweet red wines go very well with red fruit desserts.
-There is also a sparkling rosé wine that may be suitable with plain strawberries that are not too sweet, such as Champagne rosé Jeaunaux Robin.
-Also try a mellow rosé wine, which will go well with a very simple strawberry-based dessert, such as Anjou rosés.
+You can therefore opt for an appellation such as Maury whose sweet red wines go very well with red fruit desserts.
+There is also a sparkling rosé wine which can be suitable with plain strawberries not too sweet like the Champagne rosé Jeaunaux Robin.
+Also try a mellow rosé wine, which will go well with a very simple strawberry-based dessert, such as Anjou rosé.

-The wild strawberry, a miraculous berry cultivated for a long time in Europe and North America, is unanimously acclaimed.
-The Romans were already very fond of this "false fruit" since they picked it or cultivated it according to the region.
-The season that starts in spring allows us to taste this delight of nature in several forms: tartlet, ice cream or sorbet, plain or chocolate.
-So everyone has their favourite recipe, but everyone finds satisfaction in it.
-Remember, strawberries are the favorite fruit of the French, since about one person out of two will tell you how much they admire it.
-In France we find our famous Gariguettes de Plougastel, the Marat des bois but also PGI like the Strawberry of Perigord, or the red label of the Strawberry of Lot-et-Garonne.
+The wild strawberry, a miraculous berry cultivated for a long time in Europe and North America is unanimously acclaimed.
+The Romans were already very fond of this "false fruit" since they picked it or cultivated it depending on the region.
+The season that begins in spring allows us to taste this delight of nature in several forms: tartlet, ice cream or sorbet, plain or chocolate.
+So everyone has their favourite recipe but everyone finds satisfaction in it.
+Remember, strawberries are the favourite fruit of the French, since about one person out of two will tell you how much they admire it.
+In France we find our famous Gariguettes de Plougastel, the Marat des bois, but also PGI like the Strawberry of the Périgord, or the red label of the Strawberry of Lot-et-Garonne.